ConnyGenz/LufthansaChatbot/README.md

 > This project does not function without a `.env` file in the root folder.

 > [!IMPORTANT]
-> If you are using the `.env` file provided by the author, the the project will not function if the author's neo4j database is not running.
-You may create your own neo4j database to be independent from the author's database.
+> If you are using the `.env` file provided by the author, the project will not function if the author's neo4j database is not running.
+You may create your own neo4j database to be independent of the author's database.
 See [Step 3: Set Up a Neo4j Graph Database](https://realpython.com/build-llm-rag-chatbot-with-langchain/#step-3-set-up-a-neo4j-graph-database).

+> [!IMPORTANT]
+> For the **main branch**, you need to install the [Docker](https://www.docker.com/products/docker-desktop/) containerization software.

 # .env file